>

 4. Double-Check AI Output for Accuracy

 AI has the potential to give outdated, incorrect, or biased information at times.
 The next important thing to pay attention to is always fact-check the information AI generates.
 At the bare minimum, cross-reference that information against trusted sources, such as textbooks, peer-reviewed academic journals, official websites.
-Don't assume that AI is right - critical thinking is still important!
+Always independently check outputs against trusted academic sources (ex. peer-reviewed journals, government publications, and trusted authoritative textbooks).
+When possible (which is always, in your case), triangulate with multiple trusted sources to check for accuracy and bias.

 5. Protect Your Privacy